archiejs/archiejs-core/README.md

 2. Added new fields to plugins.
 3. Added more logs in case of a failure while initializing a plugin.

+## Differences with NPM modules

+ArchieJS modules are mostly meant for custom application logic - which you might later want to reuse in similar applications (maybe this makes sense if you are a services company).
+It increases code reusablity, makes it easier to split the application into micro-services and visualize your webapp as a number of boxes and pipes connecting them (see provides and consumes below).

-## Brief
+## Brief pitch about ArchieJs

 This is a simple but powerful structure for Node.js applications.
 Using ArchieJs, you set up a simple configuration and tell Archie which plugins you want to load.
 Each plugin registers itself with Archie, so other plugins can use its functions.
-Plugins can be maintained as NPM packages so they can be dropped in to other Archie apps.

 ## Plugin Interface